covidgreen/react-native-exposure-notification-service/README.md

 - `authToken`: a string representing the current authorization token
 - `refreshToken`: a string representing a token used to refresh the authorization token
 - `storeExposuresFor`: a number representing the number of days to store data for
-- `fileLimit`: a number representing the file limit
-- `version`: a string representing the app version number
 - `notificationTitle`: a string representing the title for positive exposure notifications popup,
 - `notificationDesc`: a string representing the description for positive exposure notifications popup,
 - `callbackNumber`: a string representing the phone number of a user if opted into automatic callback on positive exposure notification,